Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 Now, because the intra-orbital components are $^+S$ for opposite spins $\sigma_1 = - \sigma_2$, a single spin-flip induced by SOC generates inter-orbital components that are necessarily $^+S$ as well.
 This explains why the dominant $SPOT$ contributions are both triplet.
 Those are of the same order of magnitude as the dominant $xy;xy$ one.
 The real part of $xy;yz$ and imaginary part of $xy;zx$ can be expressed as the $\ket{1+} \otimes \sigma_3 + i \ket{2+}\otimes \sigma_0$ basis function with $^+S^+P^-O^+T$ character, while the imaginary part of $xy;yz$ and real part of $xy;zx$ is instead of the form $\ket{1-} \otimes \sigma_3 + i \ket{2-} \otimes \sigma_0$ with $^+S^+P^+O^-T$ character.
 Both of these transform like A$_{2g}$.
 Looking at the small $yz;zx$ components, their real (imaginary) parts have $^-S^+P^-O^-T$ ($^-S^+P^+O^+P$) characters.
 All components consistently transform like A$_{2g}$ globally.

-Again, we can look at the weighted distribution Eq.~(\ref{eq:phase_distribution}) of phases in the complex plane shown in \fref{fig:a2g_phase}, for all components of the gap function in black and for the individual $SPOT$ contributions with colors as in Table~\ref{tab:spot_contributions_b1g_a2g}.
+Again, we can look at the weighted distribution Eq.~(\ref{eq:phase_distribution}) of phases in the complex plane shown in \fref{fig:a2g_phase}, for all components of the gap function in black and for the individual $SPOT$ contributions are shown in \fref{fig:gaps_a2g} with colors as in Table~\ref{tab:spot_contributions_b1g_a2g}.
 In this case, most individual $SPOT$ contributions have only complex phases as $\phi \in \{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}\}$, but the $^+S^+P^+O^-T$ contribution has additional interference coming from the inter-orbital components.
 We cannot explain why that is.
 Overall, all $SPOT$ contributions again interfere, leading to a wild distribution of complex number phases for which it is not clear whether a signature can be observed in experiments, motivating further investigations.

 Now, because this state has spin-triplet intra-orbital components in the inter-pseudospin channel, it is expected to have nearly degenerate intra-pseudospin solutions with a similar structure.
 This is what unconverged calculations confirm.
 Because the A$_{2g}$ character of the different components comes from the spin degrees of freedom, the intra-pseudospin solutions instead have E$_{g}$ spin irreps and globally transform like two degenerate E$_g^-$ states.